-Having grown up a stone's throw away from Selhurst Park, Puncheon has become of the team's key players since his arrival on loan from Southampton in August 2013, and has now played over 100 times for the Eagles.
+Having grown up a stone's throw away from Selhurst Park, Puncheon has become of the team's key players since his arrival on loan from Southampton in August 2013, and has now finds himself as club captain.

 Puncheon has featured for 11 different clubs throughout his career, starting with Wimbledon in Division One in 2003 when he was 18 years of age.
 He moved with the club when they became Milton Keynes Dons in 2004, and had a loan spell at Barnet where he was subsequently named in the PFA Team of the Season.

 He became a regular in the Southampton starting 11 during the 2010/11 season, after signing for them the previous summer.
 However, under Nigel Adkins, Puncheon came under increasing pressure from a young Alex Oxlade-Chamberlain and had loan spells at Millwall and at Blackpool during their season in the Premier League.